 Utilizing Stamps to overhaul the intake process proved game-changing.
 That’s not the only way Opal enabled the Product Marketing team to achieve greater efficiency.
 Before, a spreadsheet served as a content calendar – and approvals happened through back-and-forth emails.
 Replacing the spreadsheet with one central, visual calendar made a massive impact.
 “We had this mountain of content and we needed an easy way to manage and plan for it,” Allison said.
 “Now the team uses one tool to do all of their planning for blog and social across the board.”

 Lastly, Opal Presentations maximized time (and earned instant fans from the team) by eliminating the busywork that building decks once required.
 Instead of taking half a day to craft a shareable PowerPoint, the auto-built Presentations meant they’d be done in mere seconds.
 “It just saves so much time because the team isn’t creating their own presentations in PowerPoint with screenshots they took themselves,” Allison said.
 “That was a game changer.”

 Results: More Content, Less Time

 Since adopting Opal, the difference is clear: the Product Marketing team cut their content production time from 3 weeks down to just 5 days.
-Beyond that, the overall amount of time needed for creation and approval dropped by an astounding 50% since implementation.
+Beyond that, the overall amount of time needed for approvals dropped by an astounding 50% since implementation.
 “We’re able to produce way more in about half the amount of time, because we got ourselves out of email, spreadsheets, and chat.”
 Allison reflected.
 For Microsoft flagship events – Microsoft Ignite and Microsoft Build – the Product Marketing team was able to deploy 60-piece content blitzes over a 48-hour period.
 From content intake at the beginning to showcasing completed work, every step became more efficient.
 Allison sums up the outcome of adopting Opal, saying, “More content, less time!”